 The fact that so many Christians revel in the opportunity to attack some of God’s children is anathema to WWJD.
 Suddenly, bromides like “it’s part of God’s plan” or “God don’t make no mistakes” fade in the face of the mandate for individuals to prove they are true.

-Meanwhile, in Collierville High School’s English classes, our award-winning teacher was introducing us to great novels of the day – Lord of the Flies, Of Mice and Men, A Separate Peace, To Kill A Mockingbird, Animal Farm, and Fahrenheit 451.
+Meanwhile, in Collierville High School’s English classes in those days, our award-winning teacher was introducing us to great novels of the day – Lord of the Flies, Of Mice and Men, A Separate Peace, To Kill A Mockingbird, Animal Farm, and Fahrenheit 451.
 She also recommended books for me to read – Manchild in the Promised Land, Catcher in the Rye, and 1984.

 All these are today on the banned books list that Christian nationalists seem to expand by the week.
-As our English teacher explained it, her job was not just to teach us how to write, but to encourage us to think for ourselves.
+As our English teacher explained it, her job was not just to teach us how to write, but to encourage us to reason.

 The Fourth R

-It is this ability to reason that is most under attack today by those who use Christianity as a cudgel to beat others, justifying a superiority to judge others, and to do all they can to force students into a preconceived mold like the one advanced by Hillsdale College as it hoped to open 100 “classical” charter schools in Tennessee.
+Today, the three traditional R’s – reading, ‘riting, and ‘rithmetic – is joined by a fourth R – reasoning.
+It’s that R that has made the U.S. a leader in innovation, in technological breakthroughs, and the world’s oldest democracy.
+It is this ability to reason that is most under attack today by those who use Christianity as a cudgel to beat others, justifying a superiority to judge others, and to do all they can to force students into a preconceived role like the one advanced by Hillsdale College as it hoped to open 100 “classical” charter schools in Tennessee.

 Most of all, the culture warriors operate on the theory that children can be stamped out like widgets in the assembly line.

-In doing this, parents fail their ultimate responsibility – to prepare their children to succeed in the world outside the home.
-By vilifying drag shows, downplaying African American history, and dividing the country into people they like and people they don’t, these parents’ children are likely to be shocked by a country characterized by its diversity – racial, cultural, geographic, points of view.
+In doing this, parents fail their ultimate responsibility – to prepare their children to succeed in the world outside the home, a world of diverse people, diverse thinking, and diverse sexual identities, and a country characterized by its diversity – racial, cultural, geographic, points of view.

-All in all, the drag shows of my high school years did me no harm and they prepared me to keep those by professionals in perspective – as entertainment rather than as the downfall of American democracy.
+All in all, the drag shows of my high school years did no harm and they prepared us to see them for that they are – entertainment rather than as the downfall of American democracy.

-In truth, the downfall of our democracy, if it comes, will come from those attacking drag shows, trans children, and American institutions and using them to fuel culture wars that divide us and distract us from things that actually matter.
+In truth, the downfall of our democracy, if it comes, will come from those attacking drag shows, trans children, LGBTQ Americans, and American institutions to fuel culture wars intended to divide us and distract us from things that actually matter.